 "Kanye—you're entitled to your opinion and you're entitled to believe whatever you want," he began.
 "But there is fact and real-life, real world consequence behind everything you just said.
-While you are making music and being an artist and living a life that you've earned being a genius, the rest of us in society have to death with these threats to our lives.
+While you are making music and being an artist and living a life that you've earned being a genius, the rest of us in society have to deal with these threats to our lives.
 We have to deal with the marginalization of the 400 years of slavery that you said, for our people, was a choice.
 Frankly, I'm disappointed, I'm appalled, and brother, I am unbelievably hurt at the fact that you have morphed into something, to me, that is not real."

 Over the last week, Kanye has repeatedly angered his fans and followers by wearing a "Make America Great Again" hat, spending time with right-wing conservative figures like Candace Owens and Charlie Kirk, and telling Charlamagne Tha God that racism "isn't a deal-breaker" for him.

 His latest comments take his often controversial opinions to a new height.